MadhurToppo/leetcode-problems/README.md

 Leetcode Problems with Soultions in Java.
 The project also contains Unit Tests for the problems in JUnit.

-This can be useful for Live Coding/Pair Programming during Coding Interviews when sharing your code over an IDE.
+Useful for Live Coding/Pair Programming during Coding Interviews when sharing your code over an IDE.